makhlaghi/tifaa/README.md

  2. Add WCS information to the cropped images.
  3. Speed up the program with more efficient algorithms and parallel processing.
  4. Use GNU autotools to make the program for easier installation.
+ 5. Add option to use online images so downloading whole survey tiles won't be necessary.

 ----------------------------------------
 Comments and suggestions: